Thunderdigital/MakerBot-Controller-and-Monitor/README.md

 This command-line version is currently waiting for a print.makerbot file to be uploaded, so save it with that name from Cura next to the script.

+Non-factory calibration (points A,B,C,D) only works properly with a modified start.json script.
+I do not recommend using it.